The Crux of It (read first): Nature and Nurture Entwined

 Posted by storyending

 And as far as the debates went, honestly, I thought we’d gotten past dichotomous thinking in the last century.
-Most reasonable people seemed to agree that most human conditions were a combination of what you were born with and how that set of attributes or qualities were enhanced/stunted/mutated by social and physical environment.
+Nope, our male masters can’t think in complex ways, hence reductionist and erroneous thinking.
+But most reasonable people, who number in the minority, seem to agree that most human conditions were a combination of what you were born with and how that set of attributes or qualities were enhanced/stunted/mutated by social and physical environment.

 You could look at mental disease and personality disorders, for example.
 One might be born with a predisposition for schizophrenia or psychopathy, but if and how and when it manifested would be tempered by the conditions you were exposed to in your life.
 And you could apply this idea to pretty much any condition, disease, or behaviour.
 Interplay seemed to be the way things were going.
 It made sense, of course, to a budding methodologist who never in her life designed less than a two-by-two and well understood interaction effects as well as extraneous variables.